somenath203/Tkinter-Calculator/README.md

 # Tkinter-Calculator

-This is a very simple calculator GUI created using TKinter
+This is a very simple calculator GUI created using Tkinter.